grindstaffhl/capstone/TechnicalReport.md

 The main problem we addressed in our product is how a set of skills, perks, and effects can affect an item in the game.
 We were not able to educate the user on what each perk does for the user’s character.
 This is mostly due to only one set of perks in a skill tree directly affecting the rating value of armor and weapons.
 Therefore, information about other perks in the tree yielded unnecessary for us to explain because they do not contribute to the weapon and armor rating equation.
 Additionally, users have to input the entire name of an item because the bar does not utilize smart search on the database of weapons and armor.
 To help the user with this issue, we provided a page that allows the user to search the database of weapons and armor based on name or type of item.
 We also planned to set apart our product from similar Skyrim calculators by allowing users to create an account, authenticate themselves, and save character builds.
 We were not able to do this because of time constraints and novice knowledge of Laravel.
 Similarly, our calculator is only functional on items that have not been improved.
 Again, we planned to implement a feature that allows the user to improve an already improved item; however, the math associated with this function was not as consistent as originally thought.
 Therefore, we had to forgo this idea and add a disclaimer that addresses both our accuracy and type of items that can be calculated.

 #### Features <a name="Features"></a>
 Users are able to input a weapon or armor piece in to a text box.
 If the user would like to add more than one item to the “equipped” table, the user can add another item; however, if the user does not insert anything into one of the item boxes, the POST request will not go through and the website will throw an error.
 To avoid this, the user must delete any boxes that he or she will not use.
-After typing one or more items that the user wishes to calculate, the user can then edit their characters smithing level and selecting if the character has the perk for the armor and, or the weapon.
+After typing one or more items that the user wishes to calculate, the user can then edit their character's smithing level and selecting if the character has the perk for the armor or the weapon.
 Likewise, the user can fill out similar information for One-Handed, Two-handed, Light Armor, Heavy Armor, and Archery skills.
 The user can adjust however many perks, out of five, his or her character has for each of the combat skills.
 Finally, the user can add any potions, with potency, and effects, with percentage to their equation.
 The user may add or delete any potions or effects.
 If a potion or effect is left unfilled, it is defaults to zero.
 Users then click the “Calculate” button to add the items to the “equipped” table.
 The user is able to see the name of the item, the part of the body it is worn, the original rating, the upgraded rating, and the quality level it will improve.
 Additionally, the total seen at the bottom of the “equipped” table is the original armor rating and the upgraded armor rating.
 These totals do not add weapons.
 Next to the “Calculate” button, the user is able to search the database for weapons he or she can choose to calculate with.
 The search bar searches the database on name or type of item.

 ## Design, Development, and Test <a name="DDT"></a>